Newport News Department of Social Services and public benefits.

 People that receive grants from Temporary Assistance for Needy Families who are coping with additional difficulties, like substance abuse, domestic violence, or mental health issues, are offered appropriate assessment and case supportive services.

 SNAP Food Stamps can help low-income families meet their nutritional needs by providing financial support or debit cards for obtaining groceries.
 Eligibility requirements and dollar amounts vary according to income, family or household size, available resources, deductions, and so on.
+Find more details on the program, including emergency food stamp benefits.

 DSS provides rent help from the federally funded Housing Choice Voucher Program.
 This can assist low-income families with obtaining safe, decent, and affordable rental housing.
 Each participating family of the program will be required to seek out their own apartments or homes (either in Virginia or elsewhere), and pay 30 percent of their total household income towards their rent and utilities.
 HCVP then pays the remaining amount directly to the landlord.